 The 10 Best Smart Scales

 This wiki has been updated 32 times since it was first published in December of 2016.
 Using Bluetooth and Wi-Fi connectivity, and calculating a whole host of bodily metrics in addition to weight, from muscle mass to water content, these innovative smart scales can provide clarity and peace of mind as you work toward achieving fitness goals and maintaining control over your health.
 Many are capable of automatic calibration and storing historical data for multiple users.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 Editor's Notes